JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/Tyler/How To Instantly Have Everything You Want With No Effort And Super Fun Within 2 Seconds (All Free!).md

 - First you have get a vision - Finding a win win place

 - Fail to relaship 为什么你交往的人都走光了？  bc learn social is a skillset .
+It is a very challenging skill set .

+- empathy - impulse control - thinking outside yourself - finding a win- win - Having boundaries - having shared vision- checking in - transparency - getting past ego - realizing their value  ....

 # "How to Have a Clickbait Title and Still Deliver Good Value"